-For sterilizer surgical packs wrapped with textile wrap that are for larger bulk surgery packs the “packs cycle” should be selected.
+For sterilizer surgical packs wrapped with a textile wrap that is for larger bulk surgery packs the “packs cycle” should be selected.
 This cycle has a longer sterilization exposure time of 30 minutes minimum to allow for the steam to properly penetrate the packs.
-Generally a lower temperature of 250° is preset with a dry time of 30 minutes minimum.
+Generally, a lower temperature of 250° is preset with a dry time of 30 minutes minimum.

 Liquids (Liquids held in Glassware)

-Liquids are generally sterilized at 250° with a 30 minute exposure time however the cycle times can vary depending upon the quantity of liquids being sterilized.
+Liquids are generally sterilized at 250° with a 30 minute exposure time however the cycle times can vary depending upon the number of liquids being sterilized.
 The Liquid cycle has a slow vent process which only allows the chamber to vent at a slow rate of 1lb per minute.
-This process prevents the liquids escaping the chamber and into the sterilizer during the exhaust.
+These sterilization cycle parameters prevent the liquids from escaping the chamber and into the sterilizer during the exhaust.